seanscott1991/Duke_SQL4DQA/README.md

 ### Grading

-This is a pass pass/fail course.
+This is a pass/fail course.
 Grade breakdown is as follows:
 * Labs (33% of grade)
 * Mid Term Assignment (33% of grade)
 * Final Assignment (33% of grade)